Thursday, January 31, 2008

 Kyodo News

-related issues, a group of people conceived through artificial insemination by donors is going public to shed light on existing problems.
+As an academic panel prepares to offer its judgment on the ethics of surrogate birth and related issues, a group of people conceived through artificial insemination by donors is going public to shed light on existing problems.

 Everyone in the group was conceived with sperm donated by a third person because the fathers were infertile due to illness or other causes.